-The School Secondary and Sixth Form and College Student Council meetings have a board room to the meeting, supported by relevant staff, SMT and admin support to minute the meetings.
+The School Secondary and Sixth Form and College Student Council meetings have a board room style to the meeting, supported by relevant staff, SMT and admin support to minute the meetings.
 These happen every half term for the School - Secondary and Sixth Form and College

 The agenda consists of a pre-determined theme based on suggestions from the student council, followed by usual council matters, and AOB.
+Agendas and Minutes are provided in easy read and symbolised format.
 The Primary Student Council meetings operate more like a workshop/conference style, where students work in small groups to give their views on certain topics, often using objectives of reference.
 These happen every term.